ptesarik/SIGILLatum.github.io/_posts/2021-03-12-openssh-authorized-keys-in-ldap.md

 	 by self write
 	 by dn.exact=gidNumber=129+uidNumber=124,cn=peercred,cn=external,cn=auth read

+If you use SSSD on your system, add `ssh` to the `services` option in your `/etc/sssd/sssd.conf`, restart `sssd` and add these options to your `/etc/ssh/sshd_config`:

+	AuthorizedKeysCommand /usr/bin/sss_ssh_authorizedkeys
+	AuthorizedKeysCommandUser nobody

-Next, download a [shell script](/files/ldap-authorized-keys), customize it to your needs (change the base object DN, add a server URI, etc.) and install it in a suitable directory:
+If you don't use SSSD, download a [shell script](/files/ldap-authorized-keys), customize it to match your needs (change the base object DN, add a server URI, etc.) and install it in a suitable directory:

     install -o root -g root ldap-authorized-keys /usr/lib/openssh/

-Add these options to `/etc/ssh/sshd_config`:
+Then add these options to `/etc/ssh/sshd_config` instead:

 	AuthorizedKeysCommand /usr/lib/openssh/ldap-authorized-keys
 	AuthorizedKeysCommandUser sshd-ldap